-- 1. To introduce the restructuring of power industry and market models. - 2.
-To impart knowledge on fundamental concepts of congestion management. - 3.
-To analyse the concepts of locational marginal pricing and financial transmission rights. - 4.
-To Illustrate about various power sectors in India
+- 1. Understand the concepts of restructuring of power industry and market models. - 2.
+Gain knowledge on fundamental concepts of congestion management. - 3.
+Analyse the concepts of locational marginal pricing and financial transmission rights. - 4.
+Illustrate about various power sectors in India

-Course Outcomes: At the end of the semester the student would be able to
+Course Outcomes: On completion of the course, the student would be able to